adonisjs/v5-docs/content/api/orm/base-model.md

 })
 ```

-Optionally, you can also pass [model options](#model-adapter-options) as the 2nd argument.
+The method accepts a total of three arguments.

+- `data`: The data to persist to the database
+- `options`: Optionally define the [model adapter options](#model-adapter-options).
+- `allowExtraProperties`: A boolean to allow passing extra properties in the data object.
+When set to `false`, the method will raise an exception when the data properties are not marked as columns.

+---

 ### static createMany
-Create multiple instances of model and persist them to the database.
-One insert query is issued for each model instance to ensure the lifecycle of hooks works as expected.
+Create multiple instances of a model and persist them to the database.
+The `createMany` method accepts the same options as the [create](#static-create) method.

+- One insert query is issued for each model instance to ensure that we execute the lifecycle hooks for every individual instance.
-The `createMany` method accepts the same options as the `create` method.
+- All the insert queries are internally wrapped inside a transaction.
+In case of an error, everything will be rolled back.

 ```ts
 const user = await User.createMany([